ryangurn/dropcam/README.md

 		- Camera Scope
 			- Settings - View, manage and modify various camera settings including visibility
 			- Screenshots - Capture live screenshots of the camera
-			- Clips API - View, manage, and modify available clips (update, delete, and download)
+			- Clips - View, manage, and modify available clips (update, delete, and download)
-			- Notification Devices API - View and modify devices that receive notifications to this camera
+			- Notification Devices - View and modify devices that receive notifications to this camera
+			- Basic implementation of Events - Get any motion/sound events that occur with this camera
 			- Basic implementation of Subscriptions - Get all current subscriptions to this camera
-			- ~~Media Capture - Capture real time screenshots and live video streams (requires RTMPDUMP)- Currently disabled.
-See below~~
+			- ~~Media Capture - Capture real time screenshots and live video streams (requires RTMPDUMP)~~

 ## TODO
-- Video/Sound Streams
 - Subscriptions - Manage and modify subscriptions (partially implemented)
+- Capture Video/Sound Streams with the ability to talkback
-- Events - Capture motion/sound events (partially implemented)
+- Meaningful Events
 - Tests

 ## Live Video Streams